-The Rookery Islands contain breeding colonies of five bird species: Adélie penguin (Pygoscelis adeliae), Cape petrel, snow petrel (Pagodroma nivea), southern giant petrel, and Antarctic skua (Catharacta maccormicki).
-It is also highly likely that Wilson's storm petrels breed on the islands.
+The Rookery Islands contain breeding colonies of six bird species: Adélie penguin (Pygoscelis adeliae), Cape petrel, snow petrel (Pagodroma nivea), Wilson's storm petrel (Oceanites oceanicus), southern giant petrel, and south polar skua (Catharacta maccormicki).
 The Area is primarily designated to safeguard this unusual assemblage of bird species.
 The Rookery Islands also provide a representative sample of the near-shore island habitats occurring along the coast of Mac.Robertson Land.

-A small colony of about 4 pairs of southern giant petrels is located on Giganteus Island, the third largest island in the Rookery Islands group.
-However, up to 80 southern giant petrels have been occasionally observed feeding on seal carcasses in the Holme Bay region.
-The species is not known to breed elsewhere in the Holme Bay region.
+A small colony of about four pairs of southern giant petrels is located on Giganteus Island, the third largest island in the Rookery Islands group.
+However, 80+ southern giant petrels are occasionally observed feeding on seal carcasses in the Holme Bay region.
+The species is not known to breed elsewhere in the Holme.
+Bay region.
 This colony is one of only four known breeding sites in East Antarctica.
-The other three East Antarctic colonies are located near the Australian stations of Casey (Frazier Islands, ASPA 160, 66°14'S 110°10'E, approximately 250 pairs), and Davis (Hawker Island, ASPA 167, 68°35'S, 77°50'E, approximately 35 pairs), and near the French station Dumont d'Urville (Pointe-Géologie Archipelago, ASPA 120, 66°40'S, 140°01'E, 12-15 pairs).
-These four breeding colonies represent less than one per cent of the global breeding population that comprises approximately 50,000 breeding pairs, approximately 11,000 of which are found south of 60°S, mostly in the Antarctic Peninsula region.
+The other three East.

+Antarctic colonies are located near the Australian stations of Casey (Frazier Islands, ASPA 160, 66°14' S, 110°10'E, 250 pairs approx.), and Davis (Hawker Island, ASPA 167, 68°35' S, 77°50' E, 35 pairs approx.), and near the French station Dumont d'Urville (Pointe-Géologie Archipelago, ASPA 120, 66°40' S, 140°01' E, 12 15 pairs).
+These four breeding colonies represent less than one per cent of the global breeding population that comprises approximately 50,000 breeding pairs, approximately 11,000 of which are found south of 600 S, mostly in the Antarctic Peninsula region.